minn-kaungmyat/rescu-flutter-assessment/solutions.md

 **After the fixes:**

-- **UI performance:** UI thread time dropped from 118.0 ms to 4.8 ms during the comparable scrolling test, and the repeated feed rebuilds were no longer observed.
+- **UI performance:** The timeline is perfectly smooth and completely blue.
+While idle, UI thread time dropped well below 16ms, with `ValueListenableBuilder` rebuilding exactly the 2 widgets that are physically visible on screen. `Raster` times stayed under 8ms (see after-fix screenshots).

 - **Raster performance:** Raster time was around 3.0 ms during steady scrolling.